fossix/fossix.github.io/_posts/2017-07-04-powerpc-kernel-development-on-qemu-2.md

 author: santosh
 ---

-[Part 1](/articles/powerpc-kernel-development-on-qemu/) of this series introduces kernel development on qemu.
+_Note: [Part 1](/articles/powerpc-kernel-development-on-qemu/) of this series
+introduces kernel development on qemu._

-# Building a distro kernel
+## Building a distro kernel

 Using a tiny busybox based initrd is fine for boot testing.
 But sometimes you also need a more full fledged distribution to do more.
 A few usecases might be